liouviaglou/Domains/.ipynb_checkpoints/README-checkpoint.md

 Kicked off modeling effort for meta learning -- need to interpret but pretty much, trying to learn lift@10 is impossible but reseller country majority and count are major predictors of auc when examining agg_rf vs. seg2_glm.
 Interestingly, seg2_glm does better when count is <15!

 still need to figure out why reweighting doesn't help. maybe try again now with the factor issue resolved?

+interestingly, agg rf does better than seg2 rf... but this is in line wirh

 ## 20200807